-You may already know where some air leakage occurs in your home, such as an under-the-door draft, but you'll need to find the less obvious gaps to properly air seal your home.
+You may already know where some air leakage occurs in your home, such as through a drafty window, but you'll need to find the less obvious gaps to properly air seal your home.

 Without a blower door test, there are ways to find some air leaks yourself.

 On the outside of your house, inspect all areas where two different building materials meet, including:

 - All exterior corners

 - Outdoor water faucets

 - Areas where the foundation and the bottom of exterior brick or siding meet.